 IJPBL is indexed in the American Psychological Association's PsycINFO; EBSCO's Education Research Complete and TOC Premier (Table of Contents); H.W.
 Wilson's Education Abstracts, Education Full Text, Education Index, OmniFile Full Text Mega, and OmniFile Full Text Select; and OCLC's Education Abstracts and Education Index.

 IJPBL was launched in 2006 as a joint venture between Purdue Libraries and the College of Education.
-Originally co-edited by Professor Peggy Ertmer, College of Education, and Alexius Macklin, assistant professor in the Libraries, Dr. Ertmer assumed full editorship in Fall 2008.
+Originally co-edited by Professor Peggy Ertmer, College of Education, and Alexius Macklin, assistant professor in the Libraries, Dr. Ertmer assumed full editorship in fall 2008.
 She was joined by Dr. Michael Grant of the University of Memphis in 2010.
-The journal is an online, peer-reviewed publication, offered to the educational community as an open-access journal.
-The entire submission and review process is completed online using an electronic editorial system.

 Our current list of reviewers includes almost 100 scholars from institutions around the world including the United States, Canada, Australia, South Korea, England, the Netherlands, and Singapore, among others.
 Subscribers to the table of contents alerting service include readers from Turkey, Peru, Brazil, Sweden, Denmark, Australia, Great Britain, South Africa, New Zealand, Japan, Mexico, Singapore, and Finland.
 Their e-mail addresses reveal that, while many are at academic institutions, readers also include teachers, public education officials, vendors of educational services, publishers, as well as individual members of the public.

+The entire submission and review process is completed online using an electronic editorial system.
 Manuscripts are reviewed first by the editorial board.
 Those that are deemed appropriate for the journal are sent to at least two experts in PBL scholarship, particularly in the primary author’s discipline or content area.
-All reviews are “blind,” that is, without identifying the author(s) to the reviewers.
+All reviews are “blind,” that is, they do not identify the author(s) to the reviewers.
 On the basis of the reviewers’ recommendations, the IJPBL editor(s) will decide to publish the manuscript as submitted, to request a significant revision and resubmission, or to reject the manuscript for publication.
 In all cases, the author will be notified of the decision, and a copy of the reviewers’ comments will be provided.
-The review process is expected to take between 2-4 months.
+The review process is expected to take between 2–4 months.